RotorHazard/RotorHazard/doc/User Guide.md

 Indicator beeps are very short tones that give feedback on how the timer is working, and are most useful when trying to tune it.
 Each node is identified with a unique audio pitch.
 "Crossing Entered" will beep once when a pass begins, and "Crossing Exited" will beep twice rapidly when a pass is completed.
 "Manual Lap Button" will beep once if the "Manual" button is used to force a simulated pass.

+If you select "Use MP3 Tones instead of synthetic tones" then the '.mp3' files at "src/server/static/audio" will be used to play the tones.

 #### Event Actions
 Extend and personalize your timer's behavior by attaching *Effects* to *Events*.
 The timer generates an *Event* on race start, lap recorded, pilot done, etc. *Effects* are behaviors that can be triggered.
 Each effect may have parameters which can be configured.